My title

 Inclusions

-Your crew package includes; all meals onboard, crew meals in Tonga and Vanuatu and various stopover ports, accommodation onboard, your Ocean Sailing Expeditions crew shirt, marina fees, the use of a PFD (personal flotation device), PLB (personal locator beacon), and a safety tether.
+Your crew package includes; all meals onboard, crew meals in Fiji and Opua and various stopover ports, accommodation onboard, your Ocean Sailing Expeditions crew shirt, marina fees, the use of a PFD (personal flotation device), PLB (personal locator beacon), and a safety tether.
 Your bedding, a pillow and towel are also included along with suncream.

 Exclusions